Detroit Zoo

 The Detroit Zoo is a zoo located in the cities of Huntington Woods and Royal Oak in the U.S. state of Michigan.
-Spanning 125 acres, it houses more than 2,000 animals and more than 200 different species.
+Spanning 125 acres, it is home to more than 2,000 animals and more than 200 different species.
 The zoo was the first U.S. zoo to feature bar-less habitats, and is regarded to be an international leader in animal welfare, conservation and sustainability by the Detroit Zoological Society.
+The zoo is owned by the City of Detroit and has been operated since its opening by the Detroit Zoological Society, a 501(c)(3) nonprofit organization.

 History

 The original Detroit Zoo opened in 1883, on Michigan and Trumbull Avenues, across from Tiger Stadium.
 William Cameron Coup's circus had arrived in town, only to be forfeited and put up for auction due to financial difficulties.
 Luther Beecher, a local businessman, financed the purchase of the circus’s animals and erected a building for their display which he called the Detroit Zoological Garden.
 This iteration of the Zoo closed the following year, with the building converted into a horse auction site (the Michigan Avenue Horse Exchange).

 The Detroit Zoological Society was founded several years later, in 1911, but the Zoo's official opening did not occur until August 1, 1928.
 During the opening ceremony, acting Mayor John C. Nagel was to speak; he arrived late, and (unknowingly) parked his car behind the bear exhibits.
 Upon exiting his vehicle, a polar bear, kept in one of the original “barrier-less” enclosures, attempted to lunge at the mayor, nearly crossing the protective moat around its exhibit.
 Nagel stuck out his hand and walked toward the polar bear joking, "He's the reception committee."
 The keepers rushed to the bear and forced him back into the exhibit, leaving the mayor uninjured.

 Children's pet zoo exhibit, c.
 1930-1945.

 By 1930, the zoo included the Bear Dens, Sheep Rocks, the Bird House, an elk exhibit, Baboon Rock, and Primate and Reptile Houses.
 The Great Depression brought a halt to additional expansion, until the 1940s, and expansion has continued ever since.
 During the Depression, one of the more popular animals was ‘Jo Mendi’, a four-year-old chimpanzee purchased by the zoo director with his own funds.
 A veteran of Broadway musicals and motion pictures, the chimp performed for the crowds.
 One press account stated, "he enjoys every minute of the act...He counts his fingers, dresses, laces his shoes, straps up his overalls; pours tea and drinks it; eats with a spoon, dances and waves farewell to his admirers."
 When the chimpanzee fell ill in late 1932, after eating a guest-thrown penny, surgeons from area hospitals came to assess his condition.
 During his recovery, visitors brought toys, peanuts and more than $500 worth of flowers, along with several thousand cards and letters.
 Jo died two years later, in 1934, from hoof and mouth disease.